List of American Girl characters: Rebecca Rubin

-Rebecca Rubin, American Girl's tenth historical character, debuted on May 31, 2009.
-She is a nine-year-old Russian Jewish girl whose maternal grandparents and parents immigrated to the Lower East Side of New York City in 1914.
+Rebecca Rubin is the tenth historical character, debuted on May 31, 2009.
+She is a 9-year-old Russian Jewish girl whose maternal grandparents and parents immigrated to the Lower East Side of New York City in 1914.
 Rebecca is fascinated by both various new American customs and the then-budding film industry, and aspires to become an actress despite her family's disapproval, though she treasures and celebrates her family's Jewish traditions.
-Her six book series was written by Jacqueline Dembar Greene and focuses on issues related to assimilation of immigrants while maintaining familial, religious, and cultural traditions.
+Her six-book series was written by Jacqueline Dembar Greene and focuses on issues related to assimilation of immigrants while maintaining familial, religious, and cultural traditions.
 Rebecca is the first Jewish Historical Character, but the second Jewish character made by American Girl.

 Claudie Wells

-Claudie Wells is the eighteenth historical character.
+Claudie Wells is the eighteenth historical character and the fourth black doll in the collection.
 She is a 9-year-old black girl growing up in 1922 in New York City's Harlem neighborhood during the Harlem Renaissance.
 Claudie is surrounded by talented musicians, painters, and performers.
 The Claudie collection includes furniture, a bakery, a plush dog, a kick scooter, a Baby Ruth candy bar, three special-edition outfits, and several other accessories.

+The character was created in 2022 by Brit Bennett and American Girl.
+The American Girl team approached Bennett about writing for them after seeing tweets of Bennett's about wanting to write an American Girl book.
+Bennett has said that she was a fan of the American Girl book series and dolls as a child, especially the character of Addy, and the book series written by Connie Porter.
+She collaborated with a board of researchers and historians to create the character and her stories.
+She has written two books in this series, Meet Claudie (2022) and Adventures with Claudie (2023).